-You may have heard wormwood mentioned in conjunction with absinthe, an alcoholic drink made popular during the 19th century and sometimes associated with French artists such as Vincent Van Gogh.
+You may have heard wormwood mentioned in conjunction with absinthe, an alcoholic drink made popular during the 19th century and sometimes associated with artists such as Vincent Van Gogh.
 Habitual abuse of the drink was thought to cause absinthism, a supposed condition identified by hallucinations, sleeplessness, and other mental issues.
 It was believed for quite some time that thujone, one of the compounds in wormwood, was responsible for the effects but opinions have shifted with the increase of scientific knowledge and it’s now believed that absinthism was simply a trumped up name for chronic intoxication.
 After nearly a century, the prohibition of the drink has ended and absinthe has recently made a comeback.

 Although I don’t recommend consuming wormwood in the form of 160 proof alcohol, wormwood is a therapeutic herb and its use extends as far back as the early Roman era.
 Traditional medicine in Asia and Europe have also used wormwood and its extracts for a variety of purposes, including harmful organism cleansing.

 Harmful organisms are a problem in every country in the world, they may infest food or water which can lead to their infestation of both humans and animals.
 In developing nations, the limited availability and affordability of pharmaceutical drugs means that many people must rely on traditional medical remedies.
 However, even citizens in industrial nations are not always content with simply popping a pill from the pharmacy and also prefer natural alternatives.
 Wormwood is known to help the body produce an environment that is toxic to harmful organisms.